Words and terms used in the world of From The Waters.

 A golden ribbon is considered a lucky item in the same vein as a four leaf clover.

-Guardian family term.
+An Aelish Guardian family term.
 A collective term for a Guardian's advocate's advocate/matrilace or their matrilace's advocate/matrilace.

-Guardian family term.
+An Aelish Guardian family term.
 Refers to an advocate's advocate.

-A Celestial Colour division specialising in inspecting and auditing the activities of other ranks.
+An Aelish Celestial Colour division specialising in inspecting and auditing the activities of other ranks.

 The capital of Pedlwers.